iip-ecosphere/platform/platform/managementUI/README.md

 * Build and test the management UI using ``mvn install`` (see above).
 It might be needed to delete ``gen`` and ``target/gen`` folders before.
 * Build the management for development, run the individual processes (see above) and check the individual parts for their operation.

 On Windows, it might be necessary to open new cmd shells as it might cache some executables like `ng`.
+In particular on the CI, it may be needed to delete ``node_modules`` and `.angular/cache`.

 ## TODO